ramin-asaadi/SQL/README.md

-## Using SQL to manipulate and retrieve data
+## Using SQL to wrangle and retrieve data